oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

     nw.add_conns(int_heatex2valve, valve2cc)

-After the initialization of the network and the creation of the components and connections, a stable parameterization is built up to have suitable initial values for the actual simulation.
+After the initialization of the network and the creation of the components and connections, a stable parameterization is set up to have suitable initial values for the actual simulation.

 .. note::